Ibiyinka Alao

 Ibiyinka Olufemi Alao is an American artist, architect, writer, film director and musical theatre composer of Nigerian descent.

-In a worldwide contest organised by the United Nations headquarters in New York City to determine the artist whose work best represents the charter for Peace, Alao's work was the winner in the adult category.
+In a worldwide contest organized by the United Nations headquarters in New York City to determine the artist whose work best represents the charter for Peace, Alao's work was the winner in the adult category.

 Alao's artworks are characterised by bright colours.
 They express themes including hope, joy, peace and love – a reflection of his West African roots and Christian faith.

 Biography

 He is from Ponyan in Iyagba East Local Government area of Kogi State.
 His father is Ezekiel Bamisaiye Alao and his mother is Grace Bosede Alao.
 He has two brothers and two sisters.
+He and his wife, Kaila live in Pennsylvania.

 Alao attended the Nigerian Navy Secondary School (NNSS) in Navy Town, Lagos.
 He obtained an A-Level certificate in Physics at Kwara State Polytechnic and studied Architecture at the Obafemi Awolowo University in Ile-Ife.
 After graduating, he worked as an architect and civil engineer with the State Ministry of Works and Housing Development.

 The organisation Global Citizen has described him as an artist "spread[ing] messages of peace".
 Alao's work to make peacemakers of children and adults was the focus of a PBS American Dreams documentary broadcast in April 2025 called Ibiyinka Alao: Fireflies and Stories of Hope.

 In Japan, he is an advisor to the non-profit Ashinaga.
 In the UK, Alao's work was exhibited by the British Council and he is on the advisory board of the Lightup Foundation, a youth-focussed nonprofit organization committed to civic engagement and social development.